The Falklands War 40 years on: why did it happen?

 The Sun’s headline in response to the sinking of the General Belgrano – “Gotcha” – remains one of the newspaper’s most famous (or infamous) front pages.

-How did the Falklands War end?
+When and how did the Falklands War end?

 By 12 June 1982, British forces had reached high ground around the capital, Stanley, and surrounded and blockaded its port.
 A series of short battles ensued, but it was clear that the town was cut off.
 Argentina surrendered on 14 June.
 British rule was restored later that year.

-How many people died during the Falklands War?
+How many died in the Falklands War?

 The Falklands War left 650 Argentinian and 253 British people dead.
 Hundreds more were injured on both sides – the burns suffered by troops such as Simon Weston (a Welsh guardsman serving aboard the RFA Sir Galahad who was left with burns over 46 per cent of his body when his ship was bombed) became some of the most recognisable images of the conflict.
 Britain also captured around 11,000 Argentine prisoners, all of whom were freed when the fighting finished.